6 Steps to Screening an Egg Donor

 Application

-It is understandable that if the donor is a family member or close friend that all parties may agree to forgo the need for a lengthy questionnaire.
-This could very well be the right choice for a donor who is a blood relative, however by completing an application, the donor shows commitment to the process as well as giving her valuable time to carefully examine her decision to donate.
-An application affords everyone the opportunity to refer to the document for information or to correct misunderstandings.
+Understandably, if the egg donor is a family member or close friend, all parties may agree to forgo a lengthy questionnaire.
+This could be the right choice for an egg donor who is a blood relative; however, by completing an application, the egg donor shows commitment to the process and gives her valuable time to carefully examine her decision to donate.
+An application allows everyone to refer to the document for information or to correct misunderstandings.

 Review Application

 It may seem obvious, but there is no point in completing an application if you do not carefully review it!
-There may be things that you did not realize or were unaware that need further follow up.
+There may be things you did not realize or were unaware of that need further follow-up.

 The Medical Workup

-Usually on day 3 of the donor’s menstrual cycle the IVF doctor will perform a physical examination, ultrasound to check the number of antra follicle developing in each ovary, and order various hormone blood tests.
-The typical tests are social disease testing, FSH (follicle stimulating hormone), LH (luteinizing hormone), E2 (Estradiol).
-A newer test, anti-Mullerian hormone (AMH) may be ordered as those levels are useful in predicting ovarian reserve (basically how many eggs can be expected to be retrieved).
+Usually, on day 3 of the egg donor’s menstrual cycle, the fertility doctor will perform a physical examination and ultrasound to check the number of antral follicles developing in each ovary and order various hormone blood tests.
+The typical tests are social disease testing, follicle-stimulating hormone (FSH), luteinizing hormone (LH), and Estradiol (E2).
+A newer test, anti-Müllerian hormone (AMH) may be ordered as those levels are useful in predicting ovarian reserve (basically, how many eggs can be expected to be retrieved).

 Psychological Screening

-The donor will be asked to speak with a psychologist to make sure she fully understands the benefits and risks of egg donation and has proper motivations for becoming a donor.
-The mental health professional will also request the donor participates in standardized psychological testing.
-The testing is a tool used by the counselor to identify personality style, psychopathology, potential behavior problems such as drug abuse, addiction, hostility towards authority figures, stresses in her life, and her ability to be truthful and forthcoming.
+The egg donor will be asked to speak with a psychologist to ensure she fully understands the benefits and risks of egg donation and has proper motivations for becoming an egg donor.
+The mental health professional will also request that the egg donor participates in standardized psychological testing.
+The counselor uses the testing tool to identify personality style, psychopathology, potential behavior problems such as drug abuse, addiction, hostility towards authority figures, stresses in her life, and her ability to be truthful and forthcoming.

 Legal Issues

-A legal contract between the intended parents and egg donor will be essential to establish rights, duties, intent of the parties, and parental rights.
+A legal contract between the intended parents and egg donor will be essential to establish the parties’ rights, duties, intent, and parental rights.

 Cycle Begins & Egg Retrieval

-During the treatment phase of the cycle, the egg donor should be prepared to make 4-6 visits to an IVF clinic for monitoring, blood work and vaginal sonograms to monitor her egg development.
-The egg retrieval process takes about 15-30 minutes and the donor is sedated for the procedure.
+During the treatment phase of the cycle, the egg donor should be prepared to make 4-6 visits to a fertility clinic for monitoring, blood work, and vaginal sonograms to monitor her egg development.
+The egg retrieval process takes about 15-30 minutes, and the egg donor is sedated.
 The aspiration is done vaginally, without incision or the need for stitches.
-The donor will rest in the IVF clinic recovery room for about an hour after the procedure.
+The egg donor will rest in the clinic recovery room for about an hour after the procedure.
 Typically, 15-20 eggs are retrieved.
-The donor is then ready to return home.
-It is highly recommended that the donor takes the rest of the day to relax at home but can usually return to work or normal activities the following day.
+The egg donor is then ready to return home.
+It is highly recommended that the egg donor takes the rest of the day to relax at home but can usually return to work or normal activities the following day.